CollaborativeRoboticsLab/capabilities2/capabilities2_runner/readme.md

 ### Creating a a Custom runner

+The main idea is to allow users to create custom runners for their specific capabilities.
 Runners can be created to perform capabilities.
 The runner can be specified in a capability provider as the `runner` tag:

 ```yaml
 # provider ...